oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

     rm -rf ./wlsdeploy/
     sed -i "s|@@ORACLE_HOME@@|wlsdeploy\/applications|g;" source.yaml
 fi

-[oracle@da3bd4d58d23 WLS_deploy_scripts]$

 ```

-Lets execute the introscpection of the domain, and generate the domain files by launching the below command on the source server
+Lets execute the introspection of the domain, and generate the domain files by launching the below command on the source server

 ```
 ./discover_domain.sh
 ```

-Observer the output of this execution, if there is an error it will be at the end, in this case you should correct it before continuing
+Observe the output of this execution, if there is an error it will be at the end of the diagnostics, in this case you should correct it before continuing.

 In our case there are 0 Warnings, 0 Errors

 ```